 The claim that bananas aid digestion should not be viewed as a prescription.
 These digestive benefits are a generality, not a medicinal cure for any and all gastrointestinal issues your dog is having.

-For one thing, if your dog has never eaten banana, you have no way of knowing how they'll react to it.
-If they're allergic, bananas might worsen any existing digestive problems.
+If your dog has never eaten a banana, you have no way of knowing how they’ll react to it.
+If they’re allergic, bananas might worsen any existing digestive problems.

-Always ask your vet first before making any changes to your dog's diet.
-They know your dog's personal health situation.
-Thus, they'll give you personalized advice on how to go about adding bananas to your dog's diet.
+Always ask your vet first before making any changes to your dog’s diet.
+They know your dog’s personal health situation.
+They’ll give you personalized advice on how to safely add bananas to your dog’s diet.

 Maybe you’re researching this because your dog devoured your whole supply of bananas while you were out.
 If so, take these precautions.